AltitudeCoder/ezra-playwright-python/Ezra_Test_Cases.md

 **Priority:** P1 – Critical
 **Type:** Functional
 **Status:** Not Executed
-**Description of Importance:**
-This step defines user engagement with Ezra’s core offering.
-If users cannot select a plan, the flow breaks and conversion halts.
+**Description of Importance:**  This page is where Members explore and decide which scan best fits their needs.
+If plan details fail to load, are unclear, or cannot be selected, users lose trust and momentum in the booking process.
+A malfunction here blocks Members from progressing, resulting in a poor experience and potential revenue loss.

 ---